AREEG94FAHAD/co-voice-txt-and-tran/README.md

-# A telegram bot to convert voice into text and translating it 🎤 ➡️ 📜
+# A telegram bot to convert a voice into text and translate it 🎤 ➡️ 📜
 for more details vist [IBM Waston](https://www.ibm.com/cloud/watson-text-to-speech)

 # live demo